NikolaKostadinov/rutherford-scattering/README.txt

 .-----------------.
 | gamma = E/m + 1 |
 '-----------------'

+For simplisity we will call the `log-beta2` expression as the Bethe-Bloch function.
+It is the correction to the classical `1/beta2` expectation of the stopping power.

 During the analysis of the simulation i found out that this expectation matches the simulation data only in a certain energy range.
 Considering energy spectra below or above this range results in unexpected behavior.